 - Kozminski International Society

-KIS is a student organisation (operating under the name Kozminski Erasmus Student Network from 2008 to 2020) whose activity consists in providing assistance to and representing the interests of incoming students from abroad.
+KIS is a student organization (operating under the name Kozminski Erasmus Student Network from 2008 to 2020) whose activity consists in providing assistance to and representing the interests of incoming students from abroad.
 The KIS motto is: “Students helping students”.
 KIS members take care of newcomers from the moment of their arrival to Poland.
 They help them in all matters related to their stay and studies.
 They provide them with all necessary information.
 They offer recommendations on how to spend free time.
-They familiarise foreigners with Polish culture, customs, and tradition.
-They organise orientation meetings and trips.
+They familiarize foreigners with Polish culture, customs, and tradition.
+They organize orientation meetings and trips.
 They spare no effort to make newcomers feel like home in Poland.

 If you want to pursue a sport while studying, Kozminski gives you a chance to do so.
 Each year we do our best to meet the preferences of our students.
 We always welcome any recommendations and suggestions.

 At present, we have the following semi-professional sports sections at KU:

 - men’s basketball